Eight steps to maximize returns to phosphorus (P) in row crop production while reducing downstream contributions to streams and lakes.

-- Evaluate field erosion from concentrated water flows leaving a field.
+- Evaluate concentrated water flows leaving a field looking for gullies and other signs of erosion.
 Use grassed areas, conservation tillage, and cover crops or other appropriate best management practices (BMPs).
+A primary way P is lost is through soil erosion.

-- Replace surface tile connections with designed structures (i.e., blind inlets) to reduce soil and nutrient losses.
+- Replace surface water connection to tile systems with designed structures (i.e., blind inlets) to reduce soil and nutrient losses.

-- No application of P containing fertilizer or organic (i.e., manure, biosolids, compost) nutrient sources to frozen or snow-covered soil unless applied to a growing cover crop.
+- No application of P containing fertilizer or organic (i.e., manure, biosolids, compost) nutrient sources to frozen or snow-covered soil unless applied to a growing cover crop and using appropriate setbacks to sensitive areas.

 - Take a representative soil sample, testing for a minimum of pH, buffer pH, phosphorus-Mehlich III, and potassium for all fields where crops are harvested.